hwjiang1510/hwjiang1510.github.io/_pages/about.md

 I received a M.S. in CS from [UCSD](https://ucsd.edu/), at where I worked with [Prof. Xiaolong Wang](https://xiaolonw.github.io/).

 My research interest is building embodied systems that can learn from limited supervision, and can actively interact with the physical environment, with the ability of perception, reasoning and generalization.
-I am currently woring on 3D vision and interactions, including topics on affordance reasoning, pose estimation and imitation learning.
+I am currently working on 3D vision and interactions, including topics on affordance reasoning, pose estimation and imitation learning.

 # Recent News
 * [Jul, 2021] One [paper](https://arxiv.org/pdf/2104.03304.pdf) accpected by ICCV 2021 as <strong>Oral</strong>!